kconger/MiSTer_web2rgbmatrix/README.md

 **Assembly**

 Wiring should look like the following and the enclosure is up to you.
-I used some 1x4" red oak, 330x90x3mm [matte diffusing acrylic](https://www.tapplastics.com/product/plastics/cut_to_size_plastic/black_led_sheet/668) and some 3D printed parts I designed..
+I used some 1x3" red oak, 330x90x3mm [matte diffusing acrylic](https://www.tapplastics.com/product/plastics/cut_to_size_plastic/black_led_sheet/668) and some 3D printed parts I designed..
 ![matrix_rear_open](docs/images/matrix-rear-open.jpg "matrix_rear_open")
 ![matrix_off](docs/images/matrix-off.jpg "matrix_off")
 ![matrix_rear](docs/images/matrix-rear.jpg "matrix_rear")

 **rgbmatrix Setup**

-Initially, the rgbmatrix starts up in AP mode with an SSID of 'rgbmatrix' and the password 'password'.
+Initially, the rgbmatrix starts up in AP mode with an SSID of "rgbmatrix" and the password "password".
 Once connected to its SSID go to http://rgbmatrix.local/ in your web browser and configure the wifi client to connect to your Wifi infrastructure.

 If using the rgbmatrix in Wifi infrastructure mode, you'll want to create a DHCP reservation on your DHCP server so that your IP doesn't change.
-Add this IP to the 'HOSTNAME' variable in the web2rgbmatrix.conf file on the MiSTer.
+Add this IP to the "HOSTNAME" variable in the web2rgbmatrix.conf file on the MiSTer.

 **MiSTer Setup**